sellorm/quarto-youtube-embed/README.md

 # Quarto Youtube embed

-Embed a Youtube video into a [Quarto](https://quarto.org) html document using a shortcode.
+A [Quarto](https://quarto.org) extension to embed a Youtube video into an html document using a shortcode.

 ## Installation